Klahoose: QUEQUA 6 (2 Ha)

 New Westminster District, on West Redonda Island, on East shore of Lewis Channel Quequa is a fishing area with a rocky beach.

 SALMON BAY 3 (70 Ha)

 Coast District at head of Brem Bay, at mouth of Brem River North Side of Toba Inlet.
-Also known as Kwikwtichenam, this was a summer village during while Klahoose 1 was still maintained as a winter site.
+Also known as Kwikwtichenam, this was a summer village while Klahoose 1 was still maintained as a winter site.
 Kwikwtichenam had historically good salmon and herring fishing grounds.
 The name meanes 'getting humpback salmon', referring to the reliability of catching pink salmon in the Brem River.

 SIAKIN 4 (3 Ha)

 New Westminster District, on West shore of East Redonda Island, near Dean Point at the mouth of two streams.
 Siakin was a fishing station specifically for dog fish.
 The name means 'your mouth', as it is the place at the mouth of the streams.